Everglades City, Florida

-Everglades City (formerly known as Everglades) is a city in Collier County, Florida, United States, of which it is the former county seat.
-As of the 2010 census, the population is 400.
-It is part of the Naples–Marco Island Metropolitan Statistical Area.
-The Gulf Coast Visitor Center for Everglades National Park is in Everglades City.
+Everglades City is a city in Collier County, Florida, United States, of which it was once the county seat.
+It is part of the Naples–Marco Island Metropolitan Statistical Area, which is included in the Cape Coral-Fort Myers-Naples Combined Statistical Area.
+The Gulf Coast Visitor Center for Everglades National Park is located in Everglades City.
+As of the 2020 US census, the population was 352, down from 400 in the 2010 US census.